 "From my mobile device, I will provide my current location and contact list [collection method] to a service provider.
 The service provider is a company with no locations in my country [entity].
 The service provider will use the information as I agreed [purpose].
 It will also save me time or money [value]."
 "A service provider can use my purchase history to generate other information about me such as buying behavior [collection method].
-The services [entity].
+The service provider is a company that provides free services [entity].
 The service provider will use the information to customize the choices offered to me [purpose].
 It will also provide me something of unique or compelling value [value]."